Did you know homes that have an inspection done prior to listing them, sell faster and have less contingency issues.

 Do you have a musty odor in your basement?
 Does it seem like you can't get rid of it no matter how hard you try?
 You may have mold.
 I always recommend a visual inspection before performing air samples, but if no mold is found visually you may need to have your air quality tested.
 Call Tom @ TC Inspections cell# 518-832-9750 for a appointment.

 So about now your asking yourself do I have asbestos in my house?
 The answer is most likely yes, even if your house isn't that old.
 Surprisingly even though asbestos isn't mined in the United States a lot of construction products still contain it.
 Asbestos is hazardous to your health when the fibers are airborne.
 Asbestos was and still is used in many products from fire retardant to the adhesive that sticks your baseboard molding to the wall .
 In conclusion make sure to always have your renovation or demo project inspected by a licensed asbestos inspector and be sure that any asbestos is removed in a manor that is safe to all parties involved.
-In my next post i will list the products that are considered suspect to contain asbestos.
-Call me with questions 518-832-9750
+If you have questions call me at 518-832-9750.